cvm1912/Stripe-RecurringPayments/README.md

 ✔ body-parser — read JSON requests
 ✔ cors — enable frontend ↔ backend communication

-This aligns with how Stripe tutorials show backend setup for subscriptions.
+This aligns with how Stripe tutorials show backend setup for customers.